1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Proposition 1 Watershed Restoration Grant Program is sponsored by California Department of Fish and Wildlife (CDFW).
-This program funds multi-benefit ecosystem and watershed protection and restoration projects of statewide importance outside of the Delta, aligning with the California Water Action Plan's objectives for more reliable water supplies, restoration of species and habitat, and a more resilient water resources system.
+The Proposition 1 Watershed Restoration Grant Program is a grant from the California Department of Fish and Wildlife (CDFW) that funds projects restoring watersheds, improving water quality and supply, and protecting fish and wildlife habitat in California.
+The program implements the California Water Action Plan's goals of more reliable water supplies, habitat restoration, and a more resilient water resources system.

 Get alerted about grants like this